Delta II: History

 On 14 December 2006, with the launch of USA-193, was the first launch of the Delta II operated by United Launch Alliance.

-The last GPS launch aboard a Delta II, and the final launch from SLC-17A at Cape Canaveral was in 2009.
+The last GPS launch aboard a Delta II and the final launch from SLC-17A at Cape Canaveral occurred in 2009.
 The GRAIL Launch in 2011 marked the last Delta II Heavy launch and the last from Florida.
 The final five launches would all be from Vandenberg Air Force Base in California.

-On 16 July 2012, NASA selected the Delta II to support the Orbiting Carbon Observatory (OCO-2), Soil Moisture Active Passive (SMAP), and Joint Polar Satellite System (JPSS-1 - NOAA-20) missions.
+On 16 July 2012, NASA selected the Delta II to support the Orbiting Carbon Observatory (OCO-2), Soil Moisture Active Passive (SMAP), and Joint Polar Satellite System (JPSS-1 – NOAA-20) missions.
 This marked the final purchase of Delta II.
 OCO-2 was launched on 2 July 2014, Soil Moisture Active Passive (SMAP) was launched on 31 January 2015, and JPSS-1 was launched on 18 November 2017.
 All three of these launches were placed into orbit from SLC-2 at Vandenberg.

 The Delta II family launched 155 times.
 Its only unsuccessful launches were Koreasat 1 in 1995, and GPS IIR-1 in 1997.
-The Koreasat 1 launch was a partial failure caused by one booster not separating from the first stage, which resulted in the satellite being placed in a lower than intended orbit.
+The Koreasat 1 launch was a partial failure caused by one booster not separating from the first stage, which resulted in the satellite being placed in a lower-than-intended orbit.
 By using reserve fuel, it was able to achieve its proper geosynchronous orbit and operated for 10 years.
 The GPS IIR-1 was a total loss as the Delta II exploded 13 seconds after launch.
 The explosion occurred when a damaged solid rocket booster casing ruptured and triggered the vehicle's flight termination system.
 No one was injured, and the launch pad itself was not seriously impacted, though several cars were destroyed and a few buildings were damaged.

 In 2007, Delta II completed its 75th consecutive successful launch, surpassing the 74 consecutive successful launches of the Ariane 4.
 With the launch of ICESat-2 in 2018, Delta II reached 100 consecutive successful launches.

+During its career, Delta II achieved a peak launch rate of 12 launches in a single year, although its infrastructure was capable of supporting up to 15 launches per year.

-While all completed Delta II rockets have launched, many flight-qualified spare parts remain.
-These spare parts were assembled to create a nearly-complete Delta II, for exhibition in its 7420-3 configuration.
-The rocket is displayed vertically at the Kennedy Space Center Visitors Complex, and bears its popular "shark teeth" livery on its fairing, which was painted on past Delta II rockets for the GPS launches.
+While all completed Delta II rockets were launched, many flight-qualified spare parts remained in inventory.
+These spare parts were assembled, alongside a few structural simulators, to create a nearly complete Delta II for exhibition in its 7320-10C configuration.
+The rocket is displayed vertically at the Kennedy Space Center Visitor Complex, and bears its popular "shark teeth" livery on its fairing, which was painted on past Delta II rockets for the GPS launches.